 In defending human life and dignity, in promoting solidarity and the common good, we will defend workers and their rights, the roles and responsibilities of unions.
 We will seek to be clear and consistent in defending human life and dignity and those who are excluded or treated unjustly and we hope the labor movement will do the same no matter which party or powerful interest it may offend.

 We share so much in common when it comes to standing with those left behind or those who are left out.
 We have already worked together in promoting comprehensive immigration reform.
 I commend the Chicago Federation of Labor and other people of good will in this regard, including business leaders who have advocated for a just reform of a terribly broken system which hurts immigrants, workers, our city and our nation.

-Mayor Emmanuel also deserves credit for helping to keep Chicago a welcoming place for immigrants and refugees seeking a better life.
-The horrifying picture of the little Aylan Kurdi, the small Syrian “boy on the beach” should call us to action in welcoming all those fleeing oppression, violence and despair.
+Mayor Emanuel also deserves credit for helping to keep Chicago a welcoming place for immigrants and refugees seeking a better life.
+The horrifying picture of the little Aylan Kurdi, the small Syrian “boy on the beach,” should call us to action in welcoming all those fleeing oppression, violence and despair.